Writing Down Allowances: Rates and Pools

 Typical examples of integral features that create part of a building structure include:

 Note: The actual buildings or premises themselves do not qualify for business capital allowance reliefs.
+But, you may be able to claim an allowance of 3% on money spent buying, constructing, or renovating cartain types of non-residential buildings

 As a rule, long life items would include those considered to have a ‘useful life of at least twenty five (25) years’ from new.